 Aligned with India's Digital Personal Data Protection Act 2023.

-Merdot Technologies and the MIOS Pinaka platform are designed and operated in alignment with India's Digital Personal Data Protection (DPDP) Act 2023.
+Merdot Technologies and its products are designed and operated in alignment with India's Digital Personal Data Protection (DPDP) Act 2023.
 This page explains how we approach our obligations as a Data Fiduciary and how we support the rights of Data Principals.

 This page describes our compliance posture.
 It is not a claim of formal certification by any authority · last reviewed 1 January 2025.